sud3010ganesh/sud3010ganesh.github.io/_posts/2020-07-16-buildingreproduciblemlpipelines.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To ensure full reproducibility in model deployment stage, the software versions should match exactly.
 Applications must list all third party libraries, dependencies and versions.

 It is really beneficial to leverage dependency management tools like Pipenv, Poetry or Conda to manage our libraries, dependencies and environments.
 Packaging the ML application in a container is another best practise that helps in mitigating reproducibility issues while transitioning from model development to deployment phase.
 When possible research, development and deployment should utilise the same language e.g., Python.
-Utilizing the same language not only ensures reproducibility but also minimizes the overhead between development and deployment as we don't need to code everything from scratch in a different language during the deployment phase.
+Utilizing the same language not only ensures reproducibility but also minimizes the overhead between development and deployment as we don't need to rewrite everything from scratch in a different language during the deployment phase.

-Finally, prior to building the machine learning model, it is necessary for the data scientist to have a good understanding of how the model will integrated in production and consumed by other systems in the business eventually.
-This understanding will ensure that ML pipeline is designed with the integration consideration in mind.
-A major loss of the benefit that the model should provide arises due to erroneous integration of the model with other business systems.
+Finally, prior to building the machine learning model, it is necessary for the data scientist to have a good understanding of how the model will be integrated in production and consumed by other systems in the business eventually.
+This understanding will enable the design of ML pipelines with integration consideration in mind.
+A major loss in the benefit that the model would provide arises primarily due to erroneous integration of the model with other business systems.

->  Factoring in the ideas discussed here while designing our ML pipelines can help improve the reproducibility of ML workflows.
+>  Factoring in the ideas discussed here while designing ML pipelines can help alleviate the pains due to lack of reproducibility in ML workflows.